ezeoleaf/termagotchi/README.md

 # Termagotchi 🐾

-A terminal-based Tamagotchi simulation written in Go, featuring a beautiful TUI interface.
+A terminal-based Tamagotchi simulation written in Go, featuring a simple and hacky TUI interface.

 ## Features